mokalux/gideros_ultimate_samples_2025/README.md

 I didn't write any of those!

-My contribution here, is bringing them most of them back to life and running on latest **Gideros 2025.3+**.
+My contribution here, is bringing most of them back to life and running on latest **Gideros 2025.3+**.

 Most projects in here have a license, please act accordingly.